JuliaCI/BenchmarkTools.jl/doc/manual.md

   mean time:       930.63 μs (3.47% GC)
   maximum time:    2.61 ms (64.13% GC)

-# A is a constant value in the benchmarking context
+# GOOD: A is a constant value in the benchmarking context
 julia> @benchmark [i*i for i in $A] BenchmarkTools.Trial:
   samples:         300